sgp715/binary_classifier_CNN/README.md

 * Make 2 directories one called images and another called classifiers
     * The first one will hold the set of images that you want to train on
     * The way I would structure this folder if I was going to train a formal classifier would be to put the formal images in images/formal/positive and images/formal/negative
-* To start that image...we have to run a kind of sucky command
+* To start that image we can run this command which will also allow all our changes made to persist in the docker image
 ```
-$ docker run -it -v $(pwd)/classifiers:/bccnn/classifiers -v $(pwd)/images:/bccnn/images bccnn_image /bin/bash
+docker run -it -v $(pwd):/bccnn bccnn_image /bin/bash
 ```
 * You are now inside the docker container and can start training and testing to your hearts content and the models you train will persist outside of Docker as long as you save them inside the classifiers directory
 * Train the network with images from two directories